MontealegreLuis/service-buses/docs/command-bus/index.md

   default Action action() {
     return Action.withoutSuffix(
         this.getClass().getSimpleName(),
-        "Command"); // no suffix "" or any other suffix }
+        "Command"); // or no suffix "", or any other suffix }
 }
 ```